Delivering the benefits of clean energy to Falmouth

-Mayflower Wind has identified three potential locations for the subsea export cables to make landfall – two at Surf Drive Beach and the other at Falmouth Heights Beach.
+Mayflower Wind has identified two potential locations for the subsea export cables to make landfall – one at Surf Drive Beach and the other at Falmouth Heights Beach.
 The cables will be installed under the beach and coastal ecosystem.
 Once ashore, the cables will continue underground, in nearly all cases under roadways, to a much further inland onshore substation at a location that is being determined.

 The Surf Drive and Falmouth Heights beaches were selected after initial modeling confirmed the Upper Cape as an optimal point of interconnection into the regional electric grid.

 Studies are being conducted to gather data and assess the suitability of these sites for a complete and reasoned analysis of the preferred and alternative routes.
 For example, shellfish and seagrass surveys were conducted in August 2020 by CR Environmental, a Falmouth based environmental survey firm.
-Geotechnical boring surveys are expected to be completed in early 2021.
+Geotechnical boring surveys were completed in early 2021.